Aero-Ai/DroneWrangler/README.md

 # DroneWrangler - OpenDroneMap Serverless Automation

-DroneYard makes running OpenDroneMap automatically as simple as uploading your images and downloading the results.
+DroneWrangler makes running OpenDroneMap automatically as simple as uploading your images and downloading the results.
 DroneYard is a set of automated tooling built on top of AWS Batch that monitors an S3 bucket for changes, and when it detects the presence of a trigger file, it will launch a batch job to process your images.

-DroneYard borrows inspiration and some code from https://github.com/hobuinc/codm, but makes different choices about dependencies.
+DroneWrangler borrows inspiration and some code from https://github.com/hobuinc/codm, but makes different choices about dependencies.
 In particular, everything is handled by the CDK so it can be built and deployed with one single command.